mat-docs/RTA.Site/docs/services/rta-gatewaysvc/README.md

 As an alternative, the **Server** package provides most of this functionality in one convenient executable for development use.

 The service exposes the outward-facing REST interface to _ATLAS_ users.
-There is no GRPC interface.
+There is no gRPC interface.

 It is available as a binary for Windows and Linux, and as a Docker image.